 - Read the Survival Guide.
 The Burning Man Survival Guide summarizes the official rules and practices of Burning Man.
 Most of what it covers is fundamental to the event.
 Some of what it covers is more about how the organization that hosts the event envisions Burning Man, and that may not match how veterans of the event envision Burning Man.
 That said, all of what the Survival Guide covers is stuff that you should know backwards and forwards to ensure that you do not make an ass of yourself, and that your camp is not denied placement or tickets in future years.
 You think you already know all the rules of Burning Man?
 If you can explain right now what kind of digging you are allowed to do on playa to secure a post in the ground, and what you need to do in order to burn a small sculpture in your camp, then you may be right - but if you cannot explain these things, then you should reread the entire guide this very minute.

 - Bring everything you need for your survival and comfort.
 You are responsible for bringing all of your own food, shelter, water, fuel, and anything else you need to be happy and healthy for at least one week in the middle of the desert.
-As a general rule, none of the camps in our village provide showers, or power, or shade, or meals, or kitchens, other than as options that you may buy into or help organize with other members.
+As a general rule, nobody in our camp provides showers, or power, or shade, or meals, or kitchens, other than as options that you may buy into or help organize with other members.
 Mind you, all of these services do exist within our village, because members like you step up to organize and participate in them.
 Even if you do participate in one of these plans, you are still entirely responsible for all of your own supplies and basic needs - this includes survival rations for the duration of the event, just in case something catastrophic happens to your kitchen or vehicle transporting it.
 This especially means you must bring any medications you may need to thrive under extreme conditions.
 If you aren't sure what to bring, check out Crunchy Mama's Packing List, or ask the veterans in your camp discussion group.

 - Assume full responsibility for your own health and safety.
 By participating in Burning Man you acknowledge that you are assuming the risk of serious injury or death!
 It is up to you to make sure this doesn't happen.
 This means you must carry water with you at all times - consider a canteen or hydration pack.
 It means you must be careful when embarking and disembarking vehicles.
 It means you must wear lighting at night so that nothing runs into you in the dark.
 And it means showing good sense and restraint when consuming alcohol or other substances.

 - Assume full responsibility for your own happiness.
 Nobody knows what you truly value or what your personal limits are but you, and nobody is ever going to be as focused on maintaining your happiness as you.
 Hence, it falls on you to seek out the experiences you want, ask questions or seek guidance when you don't know how to proceed, keep an eye on your own property, and bring to Burning Man only those things that you willing to risk losing amonst the confusion and extreme conditions.
-The willingness of village members and other Black Rock citizens to help each other have a good time is a wonderful thing, but should never be imposed upon, or interpreted as lessening your own personal responsibility to look out for the things that you consider important.
+The willingness of camp members and other Black Rock citizens to help each other have a good time is a wonderful thing, but should never be imposed upon, or interpreted as lessening your own personal responsibility to look out for the things that you consider important.

 - Mean what you say.
 Burning Man may be a big party in the desert, but it is also the culmination tremendous amounts of time, energy, and money that everyone pours into their projects in an effort to have the maximum amount of incredible peak experiences they can in one week - and that means that it is also damn serious.
-You never never never want to leave one of your villagemates hanging on something you promised or be the reason they lost a day of fun taking care of something that you said you were going to take care of.
+You never never never want to leave one of your campmates hanging on something you promised or be the reason they lost a day of fun taking care of something that you said you were going to take care of.
 This means you always want to be clear with your peers, and in your own mind, on whether you are in fact going to deliver on the commitments you made.
 Whenever it looks like you aren't going to have the time, or you are hitting a wall, or your interests have simply changed and you want to do something different than what you agreed to, its important to communicate very clearly and well in advance so that they can get to work on a contingency.

 - Know what you are saying.
 Consider one of the most common yearly announcements on every Burning Man theme camp mailing list: "I'm bringing plenty of coffee for everyone, so consider that base covered!" in making that announcement, you just took personal responsibility for meeting the coffee needs of everyone in the camp, however many are in the final count, at whatever level they choose to expect, and you have told all the other coffee afficianados to go look for something else to contribute - if that was your intent, and if you are actually going to find the headcount, do the math, check with your peers to make sure everyone is cool with your numbers and coffee choice, then its all good - but perhaps what you really meant was: "I'm bringing 5 pounds of institutional blend coffee from Costco, so I've got about 20 people covered for 1 cup of decent coffee per morning!
 Any of you gourmets want to bring something exotic to share?"